fonic/ipfilter/README.md

 Refer to embedded comments for details.

 ## Subscriptions
-Subscriptions are not necessarily required to use the I-Blocklist functionality, as most of the lists provided by *I-Blocklist* are free to download.
+Subscriptions are not required to use the *I-Blocklist* functionality, as most of the lists provided by *I-Blocklist* are free to download.
 There are some additional lists that are only available to subscribers, though.

-Using the *GeoLite2* functionality requires a subscription, which is free of charge.
+Using the *GeoLite2* functionality requires a subscription due to [recent changes](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/), which is free of charge.

 ## Usage
 Open a terminal/console running Bash and use the following command to run: